themartiancompany/pub/man/pub.1.rst

 Description
 ===========

-pub is the reference utility to publish packages on the Ur.
+*pub* is the reference utility to publish packages on the Ur, the decentralized, distributed, uncensorable, undeletable user repository and application store of Life and DogeOS.

 Environment variables